cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/common/agents.md

 ## Configure environment variables

-The commands in following sections are preconfigured to use environment variables.
+The commands in the following sections are preconfigured to use environment variables.
 To align your installation, set the following environment variables:

 ```bash
 # If you have already set the $NAMESPACE for you CloudBees CD/RO installation, this is not needed.